Bitcoin price live chart

 What affects the Bitcoin price?

-Bitcoin's nature is ultra-volatile, which means that the BTC price may give traders and investors plenty of surprises.
-In May, 2021, Bitcoin rose to its all-time high of $60,000, and later gained a foothold on the $50,000 mark.
-There have also been heavy swings in the opposite direction.
-The BTC price took a 60% dive during the so-called "Crypto Winter" of 2018, sinking to $3,000.
+Bitcoin's nature is quite volatile, which means that the BTC price may give traders and investors plenty of shocks and surprises.
+In November 2021, Bitcoin rose to its all-time high of more than $68,700, but later dropped more than 70% to $18,000 during 2022's bear market conditions.
+Previously, the BTC price took a 60% dive and sank to $3,000 in the so-called 'Crypto Winter' of 2018.

 Invest in Bitcoin with the ultimate crypto exchangeLearn how to